xufliu/RL-Guider/README.md

 >‡ Equal senior contribution. <br>
 >ACL 2025 <br>

-> **Introduction:** Recent success of large language models (LLMs) in diverse domains showcases their potential to revolutionize scientific fields, including drug editing.
-Traditional drug editing relies on iterative conversations with domain experts, refining the drug until the desired property is achieved.
-This interactive and iterative process mirrors the strengths of LLMs, making them well-suited for drug editing. *In existing works, LLMs edit each molecule independently without leveraging knowledge from past edits.*
+> **Introduction:** Recent advances in large language models (LLMs) across diverse domains highlight their potential to transform scientific discovery, including drug editing.
+Traditional drug editing relies on iterative conversations with domain experts, refining a molecule until the desired property is achieved.
+This interactive process mirrors the strengths of LLMs. *However, existing approaches edit each molecule independently without leveraging knowledge from past edits.*
+>
-However, human experts develop intuition about effective modifications over time through historical experience; accumulating past knowledge is pivotal for human experts, and so it is for LLMs. *In this work, we propose RL-Guider — a reinforcement-learning agent to provide suggestions to LLMs; it uses the rich information provided from evaluating editing results made by the LLM based on the recommendations to improve itself over time.*
+> Human experts develop intuition about effective modifications over time by learning from historical experience.
+Accumulating past knowledge is pivotal for both humans and LLMs. *In this work, we propose RL-Guider — a reinforcement-learning agent that suggests edits to LLMs and improves over time by learning from evaluation feedback on past results.*
+>
-**RL-Guider** is the first work that leverages both the comprehensive **"world-level"** knowledge of LLMs and the knowledge accumulated from historical feedback.
-As a result, RL-Guider mitigates several shortcomings of existing approaches and demonstrates superior performance.
+> **RL-Guider** is the first framework to combine the comprehensive **"world-level"** knowledge of LLMs with knowledge accumulated from historical feedback.
+As a result, RL-Guider mitigates shortcomings of existing approaches and achieves superior performance.

 <hr />

 ## Framework